 ⚠️ Important: While ETIAS itself does not mandate travel insurance, it is strongly recommended to buy travel insurance for Slovenia on American Visitor Insurance, as most US health insurance plans do not provide coverage outside USA.

-Do US Citizens Need a Visa for Slovenia ?
+Do US Citizens Need a Visa for Slovenia?

 US citizens are advised to buy travel insurance Slovenia visa even if it is not mandatory for short travel, it is mandatory only for travel of more than 90 days to Slovenia and need a travel visa.

-Travel insurance with trip cancellation coverage will protect the traveler in the event of trip delay, cancellation of flights, loss of baggage as well as any medical emergency or accident that the US citizen can face while in Slovenia .
+Travel insurance with trip cancellation coverage will protect the traveler in the event of trip delay, cancellation of flights, loss of baggage as well as any medical emergency or accident that the US citizen can face while in Slovenia.

 Some US citizens travel insurance plans also have the option of 'Cancel for Any reason' (CFAR) by providing a refund of up to 75% of the trip cost if one cancels the trip for any reason.
 Having reliable travel insurance will ensure that the travelers can recoup the trip expenses which can be significant in the case of cruises, airline ticketing and hotel reservations should they face adverse circumstances during travel.

-Do US Citizens Need a Long Term Visa to Stay in Slovenia ?
+Do US Citizens Need a Long Term Visa to Stay in Slovenia?

 US citizens who want to stay in any of the 29 Schengen countries for more than 90 days in a 180 day period need a Long Stay Visa.
-One of the requirements for this visa is proof of medical insurance with medical expenses coverage up to €30,000 (~USD $34,035 as of May 2025) which is valid during the whole stay in the Schengen countries.
+One of the requirements for this visa is proof of medical insurance with medical expenses coverage up to €30,000 (~USD $35,000 as of February 2026) which is valid during the whole stay in the Schengen countries.

 The insurance company should provide a visa letter stating coverage amounts for medical expenses, emergency medical evacuation and repatriation while in Europe (or 'unlimited' if there is no limit of coverage).